dimsav/laravel-translatable/readme.md

 ```

 The best solution though would be to update your mysql version.
 And **always make sure you have the same version both in development and production environment!**

+## Donations ❤️

+This software has been crafted with attention and love.

+Show your love and support by sending bitcoin to this address: `167QC4XQ3acgbwVYWAdmS81jARCcVTWBXU`